 NHRD kindly requests that members of the press wishing to attend a bout contact League PR so that credentials and bout-day media liaison will be available at the door.
 Roller derby is a new sport to many people and NHRD wants to ensure that coverage is accurate and safe for both skaters and journalists.

-To schedule an interview, discuss potential stories, or request a press pass, please email our Marketing and PR Committee.
+To schedule an interview, discuss potential stories, or request a press pass, please email our Marketing Committee.

 In the event that league policies are violated by a member of the press, NHRD reserves the right to revoke media credentials.